Struggling to shed those stubborn kilos? It might not be your willpower that's letting you down.

 Your doctor will monitor your progress closely over the first 12 weeks of your treatment.
 If you've experienced at least a five per cent loss of your initial weight, you'll be able to continue treatment.

-Typically, your treatment will last anywhere from nine to 12 months.
+Typically, your treatment will last anywhere from 9-12 months.

 What diet should you follow while on this medication?